ozanj/naed_presentation/index.md

 Analysis sample consists of 15 public research universities
 - Chosen from larger data collection sample (N=54) based on "completeness" of recruiting event data
-- Subsequent drafts may reduce sample size, based on case study principles of "purposeful sampling" (Patton, 2002)
+- Subsequent drafts may reduce sample size based on principles of purposeful sampling (Patton, 2002)

 <div class='graphs-set' style='height:380px;padding-top:5px'>
   <img src='assets/img/univ_characteristics_median.png' alt='University Sample Characteristics' style='height:100%' data-title='Characteristics of Study Institutions compared to National Selective Public Institutions' data-caption="* University of Alabama is only university in sample not part of 2015 Carnegie Classification's 'Doctoral Universities: Highest Research Activity'; 2017 US News World & Report ranking was used; 2017 IPEDS data was used for figures on SAT/ACT test scores, number of freshmen, percent out-of-state, and tuition; 2016 IPEDS data was used for figures on pell and revenue" />